alifa98/point2hex/README.md

 ## Output

-The script generates a heatmap visualization using the provided higher order trajectory sequences.
+The script generates a heatmap visualization using the provided higher-order trajectory sequences.
 The heatmap will be saved in the `out/plots` folder with the name `heatmap-zoomX-timestamp.jpeg`.

 ## Published Datasets
-Due to storage limitations, you can find more datasets on [Zenodo](https://doi.org/10.5281/zenodo.7879595).
+Due to storage limitations, you can find more datasets on [Zenodo](https://zenodo.org/records/8076553).

 ## License